php-collective/file-storage/docs/Path-Builders.md

 ### Filename sanitization

-This path builder provides a `setFilenameSanitizer()` method that takes an object implementing `Phauthentic\Infrastructure\Storage\Utility\FilenameSanitizerInterface`.
+This path builder provides a `setFilenameSanitizer()` method that takes an object implementing `PhpCollective\Infrastructure\Storage\Utility\FilenameSanitizerInterface`.

 This is an alternative way to provide a sanitizer besides passing it through the configuration array.